PanDAWMS/panda-docs/docs/source/advanced/job_retry_module.rst

 Job Retry Module
 ===================================

-Jobs can fail for different reasons and operations are greatly simplified when automated actions run for certain error codes/messages.
+Jobs can fail for different reasons.
+The Job Retry Module grately simplifies operations by taking actions based on error codes/messages.

 Actions
 --------
-Here is a description of the currently available actions for ATLAS.
+Here is a description of the currently available actions.

 .. list-table::
    :header-rows: 1